 Leaving my books where they were on the table I raced up the mountain clutching the camera close.
 Hoping I wasn't too late to get a glimpse of the big picture.
 Breathless, I staggered to the top.
 Barely able to hold the camera still enough to take a photo, unblurred, in the fading light.

+The sky was on fire with God's glory.
+Radiating it to all who cared to stop and notice.
+To all who care to stop. and notice. and praise!
 At camp it seemed so easy to do that.
 I was outside all day every day and I was able to notice and praise God for who He is.
 Yet, at home it is so much harder.
 I am stuck inside with school, chores, more school, and I don't take the time to appreciate God's glory.
 I have no excuse.
 I am called to praise Him.
-It doesn't matter that I have a history assignment due.
-That I am not caught up in German.
-I am called to praise

 "God doesn't ask me to be perfect; He asks me to Praise." --Ann Voskamp